-Protective VAT claims have been submitted to HMRC to recover VAT on Disabled Facilities Grants, Landfill Tax, and Cultural Exemption.
-There is also a claim for damages filed at the High Court against Royal Mail.
+Protective VAT claims have been submitted to HMRC to recover VAT on Landfill Tax, and Cultural Exemption.
+There is also a claim for damages filed at the High Court against Royal Mail as well as a submission for Local Authority circumstances to be heard alongside the NCP case for excess payments on off street car parking.
 The quantity and strength of the claims have yet to be determined by litigation.